Dear Delegates, Faculty Advisors, and Friends of HNMUN,

 Welcome to Harvard National Model United Nations 2017!

-It is my pleasure to serve as your Secretary-General for the conference’s Sixty-Second Session.
-The conference will be held from Thursday, 11 February to Sunday, 14 February 2016 in downtown Boston, and we hope you will join us.
+It is my pleasure to serve as your Secretary-General for the conference’s Sixty-Third Session.
+The conference will be held from Thursday, 16 February to Sunday, 19 February 2017 in downtown Boston, and we hope you will join us.

 Throughout its many years, HNMUN has always tasked itself with recreating the spirit of diplomacy that originally defined the United Nations.
 As the oldest, largest, and most diverse student-run model United Nations conference in the world, HNMUN has, for the past six decades, been tirelessly committed to substantive excellence, innovation, and the experience of our delegates, both inside and out of the committee room.